-A software development technique to arrange all the loosely connected devices of an application into a single service is called micro services.
+A software development technique to arrange all the loosely connected devices of an application into a single service is called microservices.
 The software is arranged in an architectural style based on service orientation.
 All the services are managed well and the protocol weighs light.
-The application is broken up into smaller parts for specialization of each part to communicate with one another through interfaces.
-These cross platform interfaces include APIs and REST interfaces.
+The application is broken up into smaller parts for the specialization of each part to communicate with one another through interfaces.
+These cross-platform interfaces include APIs and REST interfaces.
 The application is broken down into either smaller components or services.
-The functions of the software is identified and isolated well in microservices.
+The functions of the software are identified and isolated well in microservices.

 Characteristics of Microservices

 There are six types of Characteristics are as explained below: